lowcodelounge/trapkit/README.md

-# Make rapid web prototypes — responsive as code, easy as paper — and get real feedback real fast.
+# Trap Kit | The no-cost, no-catch rapid web prototyping toolkit for no-coders to get real feedback real fast.

-Use **Trap Kit** as a template to build working prototypes in the browser with the human-friendliest tech stack around: [Markdown](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for content, [USWDS](https://designsystem.digital.gov/) for components, and [GitHub Pages](https://pages.github.com/) for hosting.
+**Trap Kit** is a “fauxcode” toolkit of components, layouts, and templates to build working prototypes in the browser with the human-friendliest tech stack around: [Markdown](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for content, [USWDS](https://designsystem.digital.gov/) for components, and [GitHub Pages](https://pages.github.com/) for hosting.
 All free and open-source.

-## 🤩 What people are saying

-> **We used our new prototyping skills to wow the client with the possibilities of what could be another awesome addition to the site.**
->
->— A.B., Project Manager

-> **Still amazed at the job the design team was able to do in such a little amount of time!**
->
->— D.O., Developer

-> **This actually brought a fun solution I will try to build on in my free time.**
->
->— J.F., Development Lead
+**View the public-facing site at [trapkit.co](https://trapkit.co).**

 <a href="https://github.com/pglevy/rwp-toolkit/generate"><img src="assets/img/call-to-action.png" alt="Start a prototype from this template" width="320" height="48"></a>